Unity-Technologies/UnityBlackmagicVideo/SampleProjects/Blackmagic_URP/README.md

 # Blackmagic and Universal Render Pipeline (URP) Sample Project

-Use this Unity project to test Blackmagic package with Universal Render Pipeline (URP) installed.
+Use this Unity sample project to try the Blackmagic package features when using the Universal Render Pipeline (URP).

 ## Sample Scenes
 The following sample scenes are available: